icopy-site/awesome-cn/docs/awesome/awesome-devsecops.md

 ### Communities

-- [MyDevSecOps](https://www.mydevsecops.io/) - _Snyk_ - A community that runs conferences, a blog, a podcast and a Slack workspace dedicated to DevSecOps.
+- [DevSecCon](https://www.devseccon.com/) - _Snyk_ - A community that runs conferences, a blog, a podcast and a Discord dedicated to DevSecOps.
+- [TAG Security](https://tag-security.cncf.io/) - _Cloud Native Computing Foundation_ - TAG Security facilitates collaboration to discover and produce resources that enable secure access, policy control, and safety for operators, administrators, developers, and end-users across the cloud native ecosystem.

 ### Conferences